 A few hours after posting this comment, I logged back onto Facebook to find that not only had it been deleted, but the Psychology Today Facebook page went so far as to block my ability to make future comments!
 Needless to say, I found it perplexing that a magazine founded on the principle of accurately conveying psychological research to the public would dismiss my data-driven critique.
 Although I cannot say with certainty why my commentary was stifled, if the motivation was to protect a sensationalized research report from criticism, I find that to be alarming.

-In my opinion, a scientist should never have to pay in order to get good quality work published.
-I also feel strongly that journals should be highly selective about what they print and that not every article makes enough of a scientific contribution to merit publication.
-However, not everyone shares this view, which is why journals like PLoS ONE were created—they exist to ensure that virtually every article ever written will ultimately be published, irrespective of merit.
+In my view, payment should never be required to publish high quality science,and if a researcher can only get their work published if they pay for it, that's a problem.
+Unfortunately, however, there are an ever growing number of journals that will only publish research when people are willing to fork over a hefty fee.
+Such journals exist largely to ensure that virtually every article ever written will ultimately be published, irrespective of merit.
 This is highly problematic because it serves to clutter and cloud the literature, making it harder for the public and the media to distinguish good from bad research.
 Granted, this is a symptom of a larger problem in the world of academia, where professors are pressured to publish an arbitrary number of papers each year and there is a bias toward rewarding publication quantity over quality.
 The roots of this problem go very deep and, unfortunately, are not likely to be changed any time soon.

 I realize I have focused largely on the role of media here, and I should note that scientists bear some responsibility in correcting this problem too.
 We need to work with college and university administrators to modify the system of rewards to favor scientific quality over quantity.
 We need to work with the media to help reporters better understand our work and what makes for sound research to ensure that science is accurately reported.
 We also need to take a more active role in sharing our research with the public, such as by guest writing for popular media outlets and updating relevant Wikipedia entries.
 As scientists, we are certainly responsible for what we put into our journals, but we must learn to be responsible for what comes out of them as well.